Rokasl/CS408_project/report/source/12_chapter_5.md

 ## Abstract machine

-Purpose of the abstract machine is to take in generated output of the compiler and run it in the web, thus completing the task of running Frank code in the browser.
+Purpose of the abstract machine is to take in generated output of the compiler and run it in the web, thus completing the task of running Frank code in a browser.
 For full usage & installation instructions see Appendix 2.

 Abstract machine modules are located in\